pecknigel/learning-resources/class-notes/index.md

 ---

-## Upcoming Class Notes

-See [Open Tasks](/open-tasks) for planned class notes.
-Work with Nigel to research and create learning materials.
-Learn along the way while benefiting from extra class time.

 ## See Also

 For our other collection, which is the main focus of development right now, see [Software Engineering Patterns](/patterns).